 It is highly recommended that you have a thorough market appraisal and valuation prior to attempting to put a business on the market.
 It can help highlight areas which, if left unchecked, could cost you thousands of pounds, cause unnecessary delays or even stall a sale.

-For further information visit our sister website www.businessvaluationreport.co.uk
+For further information visit our sister website www.businessvaluationreport.co.uk🡅Back to top

 A well known rule of thumb is 'as much as a willing buyer is prepared to pay for, and a willing seller is prepared to sell for'.
 In reality, it is worth what anyone will pay following a sustained and inclusive marketing campaign having created a competitive selling environment.
 That said, many factors can determined business value.
 These include cash flow, sustainable profit, asset value, financial history, location, competition, customer base, industry standards, ongoing management and the economy.

-Please see our valuation page for more information.
+Please see our valuation page for more information.🡅Back to top

-Usually, when it is doing well, and you don't have to.
+This very much depends on your personal circumstances and objectives.
+Generally, when it is doing well, and you don't have to.
+Selling before a peak can add value to your business too - timing is key here.
 Obvious as it is, the decision to sell your business is not one which should be taken lightly.
 Plan and prepare your business well in advance.
 Haphazardly going to market can seriously undermine your chances of success.
-It is possible to sell most businesses if prepared, structured and priced correctly.
+It is possible to sell most businesses if prepared, structured and priced correctly.🡅Back to top

 A good broker should be able to find buyers beyond the obvious - buyers you couldn't find on your own.
 The more choice of buyers you have, the better negotiating position you can command, enabling the best possible deal.

 Experienced of running a competitive sales process will ensure the sales proceeds, far outweighing any fees involved.

 A buyer will automatically assume a position of advantage if they see you have chosen not to take professional help, especially if they arm themselves with experts - beware.